home-assistant/addons/piper/DOCS.md

 This add-on will start a Piper process for each requested voice up to `max_piper_procs`.
 After that, the least recently used voice will be stopped.
 Increase `max_piper_procs` if you need to quickly switch between multiple voices, but beware that this will increase RAM usage by the add-on.

+### Option: `update_voices`

+Download list of new voices automatically every time the add-on starts.
+You will also need to reload the wyoming integration for Piper in Home Assistant to see new voices.

+### Option: `debug_logging`

+Print DEBUG level messages to the add-on's log.

 ## Support